pmlave/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 8. Implementing a class that inherits from BaseGeometry.
 9. Implementing further methods for the Rectangle class.
 10. Creating a new class Square that inherits from Rectangle that inherits from BaseGeometry.
+11. Implementing more methods in our Square class.